im-n1/eagle/README.md

 ## Isn't this just another copycat?
 There is a few project around which are pretty good.
-For example [TaskWarrior](https://taskwarrior.org/) which robust and cover pretty much everything.
+For example [TaskWarrior](https://taskwarrior.org/) which is robust and covers pretty much everything.
 For me it's too heavy and fancy with all the charts and tables.
-I wanted something more quiet and more straightforward.
+I want something more quiet and more straightforward.

 ## Can I contribute?
 Absolutely!
 I would be more than happy to accept any bug-report, improvement, pull request,